aldolat/posts-in-sidebar/readme.txt

 3. The widget displays three posts from a particular category.
 At the bottom you can view the link to the taxonomy which we retrieved the posts from.

 == Changelog ==

+= 1.6 =

+* New: if in single post, the user can now stylize the current post in the sidebar (feature request from lleroy).

 = 1.5 =